 Looking for simple and easy breakfast recipes to kick start your busy mornings?
 Then you could also check this collection of Indian Vegetarian Breakfast Recipes to enjoy with your family and loved ones.

-I have also shared video instructions to prepare vegetable semiya Upma / vermicelli upma below and I believe it will help you to make/prepare the dish easily at home.
-You could also find the story format of Vegetable Semiya Upma Recipe for a quick reference.
+I have also shared video instructions to prepare Semiya upma / vermicelli upma below and I believe it will help you to make the dish easily at home.
+You could also find this recipe in story format for a quick reference.

 - 1 cup Semiya or Vermicelli, roasted